Maximal symplectic torus actions: Introduction

 \subsubsection{Acknowledgements}

 I thank my advisor Yael Karshon for suggesting me this problem, and for very useful discussions, as always.
 Furthermore, I thank my advisor Leonid Polterovich for crucial comments and suggestions.
-Finally, I thank Mark Berezovik and Joé Brendel for useful feedback on this manuscript.
+Finally, I thank Mark Berezovik, Joé Brendel, and the anonymous referee for useful feedback on this manuscript.

 This research is partially supported by an NSF-BSF Grant 2021730, and by an ISF-NSFC Joint Research Program Grant/Award Number 3231/23.